-With the success of Mission 31, the OLC is preparing the next big mission for 2018.
+With the success of Mission 31, the OLC is preparing the it’s next big mission!

-Below are a few of Fabien Cousteau’s previous sponsors that have partnered and benefited from the various media impressions generated from his projects including but not limited to Mission-31 include:
+Below are a few of Fabien Cousteau’s previous sponsors that have partnered and benefited from the exposure generated from his projects including but not limited to Mission-31 include:

 If you are interested in becoming an individual/corporate sponsor, please send an email to email@example.com.